25 Great Ideas to Decorate a Small Living Room

 19. Back Off From The Walls

-You may think that keeping the couch flush against the wall is maximising space but try this: keep a gap between and add in some storage like a narrow set of shelves.
+You may think that keeping the couch flush against the wall is maximizing space but try this: keep a gap between and add in some storage like a narrow set of shelves.
 This design trick can sometimes make your room seem less cramped while added some funky-looking storage space that works well as decor.

 20. Use Mirrors